 ● How each personality type communicates

-● What causes stress in different personality types?
+● What causes stress for different personality types?

 ● What are the drivers and how to recognize them in stressful situations?

-● How different personality types communicate when under stress
+● How different personality types communicate when stressed

-● How can we assertively express our needs when dealing with different types of personalities?
+● How can we assertively express our needs when dealing with different personality types?

 ● The connection between psychological needs and assertiveness